syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 Header insertion is turned off by default.
 When turned on, the specified header with information about the request will be passed to the pool members.

 Header insertion is only supported for the `HTTP` and `TERMINATED_HTTPS` load balancer methods.
+If you need the client IP address on your backend servers with other load balancer methods, consider the <a href="#pool-protocols">PROXY pool protocol</a>.

 Header                        | Description
 ------------------------------| ------------